Gustaf Welin

 Lieutenant General Nils Gustaf Axel Welin (12 July 1930 – 11 November 2008) was a senior Swedish Army officer.
 Welin served as head of the Swedish National Defence College (1984–1987), as Force Commander of the United Nations Disengagement Observer Force (UNDOF) (1986–1988) and as Commanding General of the Southern Military District (1988–1992).

 Early life

-Welin was born on 12 July 1930 in Gothenburg Vasa Parish (Göteborgs Vasa församling), Gothenburg and Bohus County, Sweden the son of colonel Axel Welin and his wife Märta (née Löfgren).
+Welin was born on 12 July 1930 in Vasa Parish) in Gothenburg, Gothenburg and Bohus County, Sweden the son of Colonel Axel Welin and his wife Märta (née Löfgren).
 His father was born in Stockholm and participated in the Winter War as chief engineer in the Swedish Volunteer Corps.
 He later became commander of the Svea Engineer Corps/Regiment (1953–1959) in Stockholm, and his mother was a board member of the Right-Wing Party's and later the Moderate Party's women's association in Engelbrekt Parish, as well as served for many years as a juror in the Stockholm District Court.
 His sister Birgitta was a librarian in Vaxholm and was married to the Justice of the Supreme Court of Sweden Tor Sverne.
 After Welin's family moved to Stockholm, he passed studentexamen at Norra Real in 1949.